-- 1) Execute shelter services that provide stability and safety for participants and staff, co-located community service providers to facilitate connections to supportive services, benefits, health care, and behavioral health services. - 2) Provide an engagement rich environment to provide eligible participants, a pathway to service connections, health care, housing and stability per the industry standards.
-The Parties mutually agree that any available beds or services provided at the Site will be limited to individuals in Orange County. - 3) Provide case management to support mutually developed and individualized service/housing plans to facilitate exits to permanent housing and/or an appropriate housing resources.
+- 1) Execute shelter services that provide stability and safety for participants, staff, co-located community service providers to facilitate connections to supportive services, benefits, health cares, and behavioral health services. - 2) Provide an engagement rich environment to provide eligible participants, a pathway to service connections, health care, housing and stability per the industry standards.
+The Parties mutually agree that any available beds or services provided at the Site will be limited to individuals in Orange County.

-County of Orange MA-042-21010747 Health Care Agency Page 32 of 42 Folder No. C029259 meaning:
+County of Orange MA-042-21010747 Health Care Agency Page 32 of 42 Folder No. C029259